Exceptions & AssertionsJ8 Home « Exceptions & Assertions

 - When using a

-block or both. - When using a
+tryblock it must be accompanied by acatchblock, afinallyblock or both. - When using a

-block. - When using multiple
+catchblock it must immediately follow thetryblock. - When using multiple

-blocks they must go in order from the most specific error to the most generic as discussed in Exceptions And Polymorphism. - When using a
+catchblocks they must go in order from the most specific error to the most generic as discussed in Exceptions And Polymorphism. - When using a

-block it must immediately follow the lastcatch
+finallyblock it must immediately follow the lastcatchblock, or thetryblock when nocatchblock is present.

 Declaring ExceptionsTop

-keyword to throw exceptional conditions from within our code.
-At the top of the exception hierarchy is the Throwable
+We can use the throw keyword to throw exceptional conditions from within our code.
+At the top of the exception hierarchy is the Throwable class, which all other error and

 exception classes inherit from.
-So we can throw any subtype of the Throwable
+So we can throw any subtype of the Throwable class if we want to, which includes objects of type Error, Exception and RuntimeException.

 The compiler demands that we either handle or declare exceptions which are neither error or runtime exceptions, in other words checked exceptions.
 See the